Recently, when discussing EDC, a community member at ISG asked:

 The answer varies by who you ask.
 Each person’s level of ability, comfort, dedication, and skill determine what’s best.

-However, if you’re interested in a foundational approach to maximum utility over the widest variety of situations, please read on.
+However, if you’re interested in a foundational approach to maximum utility over the widest variety of situations, in the widest variety of places, these tools are our mainstay.

 The following EDC tools all share a unique quality: they supplement a natural deficiency.